haadi05/haadi05/README.md

   <h1>About Me</h1>
 <p>Hi!
-I'm Hadi, a BS SE student and Front-end Developer.<br>Interested in learning, building, and collaborating on creative projects.</p>
+I'm Hadi, a BS SE student and Web Developer.<br>Interested in learning, building, and collaborating on creative projects.</p>

 <h2>💻 Technologies & Tools</h2>